- Product Info

-Network Serial Port Kit is software for sharing serial ports over a local network or the Internet.
+Network Serial Port Kit is a software for sharing serial ports and COM port devices over a local network or the Internet.
 When you share a physical serial port, it becomes accessible for other computers over network.
 Thus you can easily connect to remote serial device from anywhere.

-There won't be any problem working remotely with serial devices that are not physically accessible: GPS- receivers, barcode scanners, modems, sensors, PBX, laboratory equipment and more.
+There are no any problems when working with serial devices remotely.
+Any serial devices will function normally, including barcode scanners, modems, GPS, sensors, PBX, laboratory equipment and more.
 You won't see a difference because remote serial devices will function as local ones.

 Computer A is located in London.
 The modem ZyXel Omni 56K is physically plugged into COM1 on the computer.
 Computer B is located in New York.
 You want to use the modem ZyXel Omni 56K on the computer B in New York.